githubninpoka/RickMortyTest/README.md

 - for completeness' sake I added a tag for the OutputCache on the bonus planet view that is also evicted when creating/deleting a character manually
 - injecting a HTTP header from-database that is set when an action runs
 - i used filters to keep MVC mostly for what it's for: UI
-- added a single unit test that does precisely what the exercise asked to do
+- added a first unit test that does precisely what the exercise asked to do
+- added a second unit test that uses a mock web api to fetch some prepared data

 What I learnt:
 - projects cannot cyclically reference eachother (it needed to click in my head)